apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  The entire list of permissions, and their mappings to services are listed in the table that follows.

 b.
 Some services (#'s 1 - 12 listed below) perform organizational verification, comparing the org on the ADMIN role with that on the target user or permission in the HTTP request.
- There are two types of organziations being checked, User and Permission.
+ There are two types of organizations being checked, User and Permission.

  For example, **roleAsgn** and **roleDeasgn**  (9 and 10 below) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.
  There is a similar check on **roleGrant** and **roleRevoke** (11 and 12) verifying the caller has an activated ADMIN role with a perm org unit that matches the ou on the target permission.